ta18/reachy-tictactoe_2021/README.md

 If you want to **adapt the movements of the Reachy during the tictactoe**, you can use the notebook *record_movements.ipynb* which allows you to record the movements such as the movements to put the pieces on the different squares.

-**If you use the small pieces** you will have to modify the clamp closure to allow Reachy to take a piece.
+**If you use the small pieces** you will have to modify the gripper closure to allow Reachy to take a piece.
 To do this, you have to modify the file *tictactoe_playground.py* which is in /home/reachy/dev/tictactoe2021/reachy_tictactoe :
 ![gripper](img/gripper.png)
 line: open gripper
 line: closed gripper